smartsupp/smartsupp.github.io/_docs/customization/rating-window.md

 ---
 title: "Rating window"
 subtitle: "Allow visitors to rate your support."
+description: "After visitor ends conversation a rating is displayed.
+You can add a text box for visitor to write a comment."
 ---

-After visitor ends conversation a rating is displayed.
-You can add a text box for visitor to write a comment.

 ## Simple rating